New York Sexual Harassment Lawyers

 What Is Workplace Retaliation?

-In terms of employment law, retaliation is behavior that seeks to make employees afraid to speak up against unfair work practices, complain, or assert their rights.
+In terms of employment law, retaliation refers to behavior that seeks to intimidate employees into silence regarding unfair work practices, complaints, or the assertion of their rights.

-Retaliation is different from harassment or discrimination as it typically occurs after there has been a report of illegal or unethical conduct.
-An employer’s retaliation leads to adverse employment actions for the employee.
+Retaliation differs from harassment or discrimination, as it typically occurs after a report of illegal or unethical conduct has been made.
+An employer’s retaliation can lead to adverse employment actions against the employee.
 If the terms or conditions of your employment have been negatively affected after you made a complaint of harassment or we were involved in an investigation, you may be a victim of employment retaliation.

 Common reasons for workplace retaliation include whistle-blowing against fraudulent practices, asserting your right to workers’ compensation or protected family or medical leave, and reporting sexual harassment and discrimination.